cozywho/cozycerts/README.md

 # cozycerts
-OpenSSL wrapped so dummies like me can use it lazily.
+OpenSSL wrapped in streamlit so dummies like me can use it lazily.
 A self contained CA intended to work across linux environments.

 git pull in whatever directory you want cozycerts.